deep-vasoya08/truck-n-earth-admin/README.md

 ## Production

-Build the application in production mode by running:
+Build the application in approved-production mode by running:

 ```sh
 npm run build
 ```